The Pan-STARRS1 Database and Data Products: Overview of the PSPS Database Schema

-{\bf \em ObjectThin} Contains the positional information for objects in a number of coordinate systems.
+0.2cm {\bf \em ObjectThin} Contains the positional information for objects in a number of coordinate systems.
 The objects associate single epoch detections and the stacked detections within a one arcsecond radius.
-The mean position from the single epoch data is used as the basis for coordinates when available, or the position of an object in the {\em stack} when it is not.
+The mean position from all the available single epoch data is used as the basis for coordinates when available, or the mean position over each filter of an object in the {\em stack} when it is not.
 The right ascension and declination for both the {\em stack} and single epoch mean is provided.
 The number of detections in each filter from single epoch data is listed, along with which filters the object has a {\em stack} detection \citep[see][]{Szalay2007}.
-Use \texttt{ObjID} to join to most tables; {\em uniquePspsOBid} to join to {\em MeanObject}. \texttt{ObjID} is not unique.
+Use \texttt{ObjID} to join to most tables; {\em uniquePspsOBid} to join to {\em MeanObject}.
+For DR1 only, the Gaia-calibrated positions were calculated after {\em ObjectThin} was populated, they are provided in {\bf \em GaiaFrameCoordinate}.
+For DR2 and beyond, there is no {\em GaiaFrameCoordinate table}, as ObjectThin has be re-calibrated and has the Gaia-calibrated positions.

 0.1cm {\bf \em MeanObject} Contains the mean photometric information for objects based on the single epoch data, calculated as described in \citet{Magnier2013}.
 To be included in this table, an object must be bright enough to have been detected at least once in an individual exposure.
-PSF, \citet{Kron1980}, and aperture magnitudes and statistics are listed for all filters.
+PSF, \citet{Kron1980}, and total aperture-based \citep{Stoughton2002} magnitudes and statistics are listed for all filters.
 Use \texttt{ObjID} to join to most tables; {\em uniquePspsOBid} to join to {\em MeanObject}.

-0.1cm {\bf \em DiffDetObject} Contains the positional information for difference detection objects in a number of coordinate systems.
+0.1cms {\bf \em DiffDetObject} Contains the positional information for difference detection objects in a number of coordinate systems.
 The objects associate difference detections within a one arcsecond radius.
 The number of detections in each filter is listed, along with maximum coverage fractions \citep[see][]{Szalay2007}).
-Use \texttt{diffObjID} to join to most tables (\texttt{diffObjID} = \texttt{objID}). \texttt{diffObjID} is not unique, \texttt{uniquePspsDOid} is unique.
+Use \texttt{diffObjID} to join to most diff tables. \texttt{diffObjID} and \texttt{uniquePspsDOid} are unique for {\em DiffDetObject}.
+Note that (\texttt{diffObjID} and \texttt{objID} will be similar, but not identical, and it will not be easy to join to non-diff tables.
+We recommend comparing the R.A. and Declination for objects between Diff* and non-diff tables.